crystas-sc/xdo-http-interface/README.md

 ## Usage
 * The custom commands can be entered in the inputs and submitted for execution.
 * Specific commands can be executed by pressing the appropriate buttons as displayed.
-* The yellow box at the bottom can be used as a track pad for execution mouse commands
+* The yellow box at the bottom can be used as a track pad for executing mouse commands